-Students will begin applying for their post-16 options in autumn 2019 and the application process for sixth form, college and apprenticeships takes place throughout the course of the academic year.
-Here is a projected timeline for 2019-20:
+Students will begin applying for their post-16 options in autumn 2021 and the application process for sixth form, college and apprenticeships takes place throughout the course of the academic year.
+Here is a projected timeline for 2021-22:

-1st October 2019 - Sixth form and college courses for 2020-21 visible on application sites
+October 2021 - Sixth form and college courses for 2022-23 visible on application sites

-17th January 2020 - Probable closing date for most sixth form applications NOTE: Colleges do not have the same deadlines but early applications are still advised!
+January 2022 - Probable closing date for most sixth form applications NOTE: Colleges do not have the same deadlines but early applications are still advised!

-December-February 2020 - Students are invited to sixth form/college interviews
+December -February 2022 - Students are invited to sixth form/college interviews

-March 2020 - Students begin to receive offers from sixth forms and colleges
+March 2022 - Students begin to receive offers from sixth forms and colleges

-March-July 2020 - Students accept or reject offers for different courses
+March-July 2022 - Students accept or reject offers for different courses

-September 2020 - Applications for 2020/21 close
+September 2022 - Applications for 2022/23 close

-NOTE: Apprenticeship and Traineeship applications run throughout the academic year with bigger companies starting the recruitment process much earlier - start looking in September 2019 for the big companies!
+NOTE: Apprenticeship and Traineeship applications run throughout the academic year with bigger companies starting the recruitment process much earlier - start looking in September 2021 for the big companies!
 Apprenticeships have a much more detailed application process than sixth form or college and require the completion of an application / submission of CV / Interview and in some cases an online ability test / assessment centre.

-Applications for College / Sixth form can be submitted online on the respective websites - support is available in school if required - Pupils can use the Careers hub to make applications and parents are also welcome
+Applications for College / Sixth form can be submitted online on the respective websites - support is available in school if required.